 There are some dedicated studio worker bees that help Bethany.
 Molly and Xat answer your customer service queries and process your orders.
 Xat and Brian hand wrap each and every one of your parcels to send out, both wholesale and retail.
 Johnny does the website, schedules advertising and outside sales, and handles larger custom orders.
 Matt looks after wholesale and consignment orders and lends his talents to the manufacture of our leather and industrial felt ties.

 After over six years of printing every tie and scarf by hand (over 120,000!)
-Bethany is focusing on coming up with designs and sourcing new materials and product options, so she has recruited and trained long time studio bee Kristi to print your orders with the same care and attention you've come to expect from Cyberoptix.
+Bethany is focusing on coming up with designs and sourcing new materials and product options, so she has recruited and trained studio bees Sarah and Xat to print your orders with the same care and attention you've come to expect from Cyberoptix.
 All hangtags are still tied in house; each and every single tie and scarf are individually ironed and heat-set for durability before shipping.
 Leather and industrial felt ties are manufactured on our shared laser cutter at OmniCorp Detroit, and sewn and finished in our studio in Eastern Market.

 The TieLab has been featured on the Martha Stewart Show, HGTV; various design blogs such as io9, notcot, thrillist, indiefixx, indieobsession, Fabulist, The Consumerist, Uncrate and print publications such as The New York Times, The New York Times Style Magazine, Time Out New York, Time Out Chicago, Make Magazine, Details, Fiberarts, Bust, Adorn, URB, BPM, and Industrial Nation.

 The Ties + The Ethics